 The more borings you do, the better you understand the geology you will confront with your tunnel boring machine.

-The more data the better, and yet Enbridge isn’t coming close to what they should have done.
+The more data, the better, yet Enbridge isn’t coming close to what they should have done.

-This is particularly important when you are doing tunnel boring in the open water
+This is particularly important when doing tunnel boring in the open water.

-Especially when you have poor rock quality and a mixture of rock conditions like you do underneath the Straits.
+Especially when you have poor rock quality and a mixture of rock conditions as you do underneath the Straits.

 If you fail to understand and plan for every rock and soil underground condition along your tunnel, the boring machine can suffer a failure and break down.